mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 download the file r4875g1-can-web-firmware.factory.bin from this repository (you get the file by clicking on the green <>CODE button above and download the zip, the file is in there)

-and upload it to your NodeMcu ESP32 board using Tasmotizer https://tasmota.github.io/docs/Getting-Started/ once fashed it should generate a hotspot with
+and upload it to your NodeMcu ESP32 board using Tasmotizer https://tasmota.github.io/docs/Getting-Started/ once flashed it should generate a hotspot with

 ssid: "Can-Web-Only Fallback Hotspot"